 - Contribute to a campus community that values and supports collaboration and cooperation.

-We compute an “academic GPA” based on core academic coursework (math, science, English, social studies, and foreign language courses), and weight grades for advanced, accelerated, AP or IB classes.
-A strong applicant will have an academic GPA greater than 3.80, and the vast majority of our admitted students will have an academic GPA of at least 3.3.
+We use an unweighted high school GPA and want to see success in core academic coursework (math, science, English, social studies, and foreign language courses).
+A strong applicant will have an GPA greater than 3.80, and the vast majority of our admitted students will have a GPA of at least 3.3.

 St. Olaf is a community of individuals.
 We are intentional in creating a student body that reflects a diversity of origins, experiences, and perspectives.
 We also look for evidence that applicants will be positive contributors to our campus.
 We do not want 775 identical first-year students.
 Instead, we seek a student body with a wide array of interests, talents, and personalities.